 Who is eligible?

-- All undergraduate students registered in a full or part-time program
+- Undergraduate students registered in a full or part-time program

-- Students must be Canadian citizens or permanent residents
+- Students who are Canadian citizens or permanent residents

 - Cost: free